rails/rails/guides/source/contributing_to_ruby_on_rails.md

 For changes that might have an impact on performance, please benchmark your code and measure the impact.
 Please share the benchmark script you used as well as the results.
-You should consider including these information in your commit message, which allows future contributors to easily verify your findings and determine if they are still relevant.
+You should consider including this information in your commit message, which allows future contributors to easily verify your findings and determine if they are still relevant.
 (For example, future optimizations in the Ruby VM might render certain optimizations unnecessary.)